 In the fast-paced environment of modern business, it can be a challenge for administrative staff to give certain tasks the full due diligence that they deserve.
 Invoice processing is one of these tasks, and if it becomes disorganized or otherwise falls by the wayside, it creates challenges that will affect all aspects of a company’s operations.
 Properly assessing the state of your invoice processing allows you to understand what’s working and what could stand to be more streamlined and efficient.
 Taking advantage of the data entry outsourcing services provided by ARDEM is an ideal way to bring about those adjustments.

-Solving timeliness and redundancy concerns
+Solving timeliness and redundancy concerns for invoice processing

 In a post written for AICPA Store, accounting consultant Mary S. Schaeffer pointed out that late invoice payments are a minor issue for numerous businesses – at least at first.
 After the initial invoicing, patrons typically receive reminder notices at 30 and 60 days after the initial due date.
 Companies may then accidentally file the reminders as duplicate invoices and, in the hectic rush of a typical business day, may think no more of those bills without fulfilling obligations to payees.
 One or two late invoices from a payer – even if 60 days overdue – is typically something that a payee can forgive and forget about.
 But once it becomes anything resembling a pattern, customer relationships become jeopardized.